 Figure 1- The Dalles Dam Fish Ladder System (USACE, 2022)

 The EFL is a pool and weir ladder located at the eastern extension of the powerhouse providing passage for Salmon, Steelhead, and several listed species of the Endangered Species Act (ESA).
 A key aspect of the ladder functionality is the attraction flow at the inlet; which in the case of the EFL is normally provided attraction flow units (approx. 5,000 cfs, ea.).
 An Auxiliary Water System (AWS) was completed in 2020 that addressed risk profiles that had been studied since 2008 to provide an alternative source of attraction flow in the event that the turbine units failed (original to construction of the project).
-The AWS is an auxiliary water source for the east, west, and south entrances of the EFL; consisting of a forebay inlet structures w/ protective trashracks, 10-ft diameter penstock through the eastern non-overflow concrete dam, 120-inch isolation valve, bifurcation to 7-ft diameter conduits, 84-Inch diameter control valves, and interconnection with the attraction flow system.
+The AWS is an auxiliary water source for the east, west, and south entrances of the EFL, consisting of a forebay inlet structures w/ protective trashracks, 10-ft diameter penstock through the eastern non-overflow concrete dam, 120-inch isolation and emergency shutoff valve, bifurcation to 7-ft diameter conduits, 84-Inch diameter on/off control valves, and interconnection with the attraction flow system.